MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-crossplat-config-sslcipher.md

 >[!NOTE]
 > This update is applicable for Operations Manager 2019 UR3 and later.

-With Operations Manager 2019 UR3, SSL renegotiations are disabled.
+With Operations Manager 2019 UR3, for the Linux agent, SSL renegotiations are disabled.

-SSL renegotiations might cause vulnerability in SCOM-Linux agent which might make it easier for the remote attackers to cause a denial of service (CPU consumption) by performing many renegotiations within a single connection.
+SSL renegotiations might cause vulnerability in SCOM-Linux agent which might make it easier for the remote attackers to cause a denial of service by performing many renegotiations within a single connection.

-OMI uses open source OpenSSL.
+Linux agent uses opensource OpenSSL for SSL purposes.

 The following versions are supported:

  - **OpenSSL <= 1.0.2 and OpenSSL >= 1.1.0h**
  - **OpenSSL 1.1.0 - 1.1.0g**

-SSL renegotiations is supported.
-You cannot disable renegotiation from OpenSSL.
+For OpenSSL version 1.10 and 1.1.0g, you cannot disable renegotiation.

 ::: moniker-end